johndehavilland/cosmosdblab/intro-to-cosmos-db/README.md

     });
     ```

-3. Add some code to update a task's status:
+3. Add some code to update a task's status by replacing `<update status of task>`:

     ```nodejs
     let completedTasks = Object.keys(req.body);